How to Treat Young, Oily, Acne-Prone Skin

-Most common during puberty, pregnancy and when your hormonal, it's also not unusual to permanently have oily skin.
-Take it from me, I've had it for around 15 years now and whatever the weather or, 'time of the month' it's persistently been a problem . . . until now!
+Most common during puberty, pregnancy and when you're hormonal, it's also not unusual to permanently have oily skin.
+Take it from me, I've had it for around 15 years now and whatever the weather or, 'time of the month', it's persistently been a problem . . . until now!

-By cutting right back on the number of products I use on a daily basis, I have finally got my skin into an oil free and (practically) spot free condition.
-I still get the occasional breakouts but they have dramatically decreased in severity!
+By cutting back on the number of products I use on a daily basis, I have finally got my skin into an oil-free and (practically) spot-free condition.
+I still get the occasional breakouts, but they have dramatically decreased in severity.

-Cleanse, tone and moisturise - every day, twice a day!
-For most of my teenage years this was my skin care mantra.
-Every article in a magazine, every guru on day time tv all said the same thing.
-Cleanse, tone and moisturise - every day, twice a day and you will have perfect skin.
+Cleanse, tone and moisturise: every day, twice a day!
+For most of my teenage years, this was my skin care mantra.
+Every article in a magazine and every guru on daytime TV all said the same thing: cleanse, tone and moisturise.

 What a lie!

 Oily skin is a moody young madam who does not appreciate being rubbed (literally!) the wrong way.
 The more you attempt to dry out your skin and reduce the oil, the more fervently the sebaceous glands produce oil to avoid the skin from drying out.
 You'll find that after a good scrub, your skin will look and feel matte, an hour will pass, and your skin will be covered in a film twice as thick as before.
 Sound familiar?